nuniz/Brain-Tumor-Image-Synthesis-and-Classification/README.md

 #### Modiciation of the pix2pix code
 We made the following modification to the pix2pix architecture:
-* We based on the pix2pix architecture for the cGAN [8].
 * We changed the input mask to 1D channel (instead of 3D channel) and modified the network so it could handle image size of (512x512) instead of (256x256).